rackerlabs/support-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

     -rw-rw-r-- 1 joeuser joeuser  362443328 Feb 28 21:35 9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-00002
     -rw-rw-r-- 1 joeuser joeuser  487424512 Feb 28 21:36 9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-00003

 Do you see a problem?
-Recall from [How Exported Images are Stored as Dynamic Large
-Objects](/how-to/cloud-images-faq) that
-each segment should be the same size except for the final segment (which can be smaller).
+Recall from [How Exported Images are Stored as Dynamic Large Objects](/how-to/cloud-images-faq) that each segment should be the same size except for the final segment (which can be smaller).
 Thus, segment-00002 should be the same size as segment-00001, and it is not.
 So segment-00002 is corrupted.

 How do you know that the final segment is the correct size?
 Recall that earlier you invoked Swiftly with the **--full** option to get the full details on all the segments in the  **exports** container that match the pattern **9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-**.
-From [that sample output](#container-detail-listing "Swiftly container detail (full) listing example"), you can see that the final segment should be 487424512 bytes, and segment-00003 matches that value.
+From that sample output, you can see that the final segment should be 487424512 bytes, and segment-00003 matches that value.

 #### Download a segment (if necessary)